 Varicose veins are swollen and twisted veins, most commonly affecting the legs, that can cause discomfort or pain.
-A range of surgical and non-surgical treatments are available, depending on the severity of the symptoms and a person's circumstances and preferences.
+A range of surgical and non-surgical treatments is available, depending on the severity of the symptoms and a person's circumstances and preferences.

 Varicose veins are more common in women than in men and tend to run in families.
 They usually develop between the ages of 30 and 60 years and tend to worsen with age.

 Veins are the blood vessels that carry blood from the body to the heart (whereas arteries carry blood from the heart to the body).

 Veins that lie just beneath the skin surface are referred to as “superficial veins” while the veins found deep inside the muscles are referred to as “deep veins”.
 Other veins, called "communicating veins", connect the superficial and deep veins, allowing blood to flow between them.

 Properly functioning veins have a series of one-way valves that keep the blood flowing in one direction towards the heart.